 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element)

-The MLD Capabilities and Operations subfield is present in the Common Info field of the Basic Multi-Link element carried in a Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames.
+The MLD Capabilities and Operations subfield is present in the Common Info field of the Basic Multi-Link element carried in Beacon, Probe Response, (Re)Association Request, and (Re)Association Response frames. (#17648)

-The subfields of the MLD Capabilities and Operations subfield are defined in Table 9-401i (Subfields of the MLD Capabilities and Operations field).
+The subfields of the MLD Capabilities and Operations subfield are defined in Table 9-401i (Subfields of the MLD Capabilities and Operations subfield). (#16577)

-Table 9-401i—Subfields of the MLD Capabilities and Operations field
+Table 9-401i—Subfields of the MLD Capabilities and Operations subfield (#16578)